The Most Brutal Drug Kingpins

-Pablo Escobar was the head of the Medellín cocaine cartel in Columbia in the 70s and 80s; at one point, he controlled 80% of the cocaine that entered the United States.
-According to Forbes, Escobar was one of the top ten richest people in the world, with an estimated worth of $30 billion.
+Pablo Escobar was the head of the Medellín cocaine cartel in Colombia in the '70s and '80s; at one point, he controlled 80% of the cocaine that entered the United States.
+According to Forbes, Escobar was one of the top 10 richest people in the world, with an estimated net worth of $30 billion.
 He moved so much cash from place to place that he bought a Learjet just to transport his money.

 He achieved this great success by killing rivals and bribing government officials.
-Officials whom he couldn't buy, he often killed.
-He once planted a bomb on an airplane in order to kill a presidential candidate, and instead killed 110 civilians.
-He is estimated to be responsible for the deaths of a total of 4,000 people.see more on Pablo Escobar
+If he couldn't buy officials, he often killed them.
+He once planted a bomb on an airplane to kill a presidential candidate, and instead killed 110 civilians.
+He is estimated to be responsible for the deaths of 4,000 people.

 Griselda Blanco (who went by the nicknames the Godmother and the Black Widow) was said to be a mentor to Pablo Escobar before they later became enemies.
 Blanco was one of the founders of the Miami-based cocaine trade that tore apart the city in the late 1970s and early 1980s.
 She got her start designing and manufacturing women's undergarments meant to conceal smuggled cocaine.

-Blanco was a violent, ruthless person since her childhood living in the slums.
-Allegedly, at age 11, she kidnapped a child from a wealthy neighborhood and when she couldn't get a ransom for him, she murdered him instead.
+Blanco was a violent, ruthless person even in childhood.
+Allegedly, at age 11, she kidnapped a child from a wealthy neighborhood, and when she couldn't get a ransom, murdered him instead.
 As a drug kingpin, she murdered rival drug dealers, most often by ordering drive-by shootings via motorcycle.
-She would order her assassins to kill everyone in the area, as well, including women and children.
+She would order her assassins to kill everyone in the area as well, including women and children.
 She even shot her own husband point-blank over a drug deal.
 She was responsible for up to 250 murders during her lifetime.
-She plotted to kidnap JFK, Jr., though her attempt was foiled.
+She plotted to kidnap JFK Jr., though her attempt was foiled.

 Joaquín Guzmán is better known as El Chapo, named for his short stature.
 In 2014, the US Treasury referred to him as "the most powerful drug trafficker in the world."
-With the Sinaloa Cartel, El Chapo transported cocaine, methamphetamine, marijuana, ecstasy, and heroin from Colombia and Mexico to the US.
+With the Sinaloa cartel, El Chapo transported cocaine, methamphetamine, cannabis, ecstasy, and heroin from Colombia and Mexico to the US.

 El Chapo is responsible for countless murders, and his victims include family members of rival drug traffickers.

-Guillén's nickname was "The Friend-Killer," because he murdered his mentor and friend in order to take over the Gulf Cartel.
-Guillén amassed an army of mercenaries, deserters from the Mexican Army, who came to be known as Los Zetas.
+Osiel Cárdenas Guillén's nickname was "The Friend-Killer" because he murdered his mentor and friend in order to take over the Gulf cartel.
+Cárdenas amassed an army of mercenaries, deserters from the Mexican Army, who came to be known as Los Zetas.

 In 2003, Cárdenas was captured and extradited to the US.
 He is currently in prison in Texas.
-After his arrest, the Los Zetas separated from the Gulf Cartel, and to this day, their methods remain extremely brutal.
-The US government has described the Los Zetas as "the most technologically advanced, sophisticated and dangerous cartel operating in Mexico."
+After his arrest, Los Zetas separated from the Gulf cartel, and to this day, their methods remain extremely brutal.
+The US government has described Los Zetas as "the most technologically advanced, sophisticated, and dangerous cartel operating in Mexico."